kavyahuja/cs1302-ce29/README.md

    $ find src
    ```

 1. You should also notice the provided `pom.xml` and `Makefile`.
-The makefile can be used to compile
+The `Makefile` may be used to compile
    and run your code.
-However, the code will not compile at this time.
+However, the code will not run correctly at this time.

 ## Exercise Steps